 That was a Thursday.
-That Saturday night late, a minister from that church woke him up.
+That Saturday night late, a minister from that church phoned.
 “Rudy, our pastor is sick.
 They tell me you are a preacher.
 Can you preach for us tomorrow morning?”

 In time, Rudy became pastor of one of our churches.
-He turned the little congregation into a center for training teams to go into the devastated areas sharing the love of Christ with those whose lives had been upended.
+He turned his congregation into a center for training teams to go into the devastated areas sharing the love of Christ and the message of salvation.

 You will be a servant.